bonnie-he/SQL/README.md

 <img width="538" height="577" alt="Screen Shot 2026-05-18 at 12 04 20 PM" src="https://github.com/user-attachments/assets/e5379fa4-afb7-4817-8786-5a351127801e" />

-Whil the top 5 campaigns with the highest CTR all have CTR over 12%, about 1% to almost 2% higher than the baseline 11.07%, campaign 22 stands out for having significantly lower Cost per Mile (1000 Impressions) and lower Cost per Clcik than the other top performing campaigns.
+While the top 5 campaigns with the highest CTR all have CTR over 12%, about 1% to almost 2% higher than the baseline 11.07%, campaign 22 stands out for having significantly lower Cost per Mile (1000 Impressions) and lower Cost per Clcik than the other top performing campaigns.

 ### 6. Which campaigns have lower Cost Per Acquisition?
 <img width="490" height="761" alt="Screen Shot 2026-05-18 at 12 55 11 PM" src="https://github.com/user-attachments/assets/a5ba6310-31b7-4cee-b0c0-0d5f5fe9fe44" />